 Who is in Virginia STAR?

-In Virginia there are over 40,000 employees working at Virginia STAR sites (including OSHA’s Newport News Shipbuilding STAR site, the largest in the country) and almost 1 million workers in the United States.
-Virginia STAR has an elite membership with 35 active sites throughout the state and include many different industries such as airlines, pharmaceuticals, pollution control, industrial launderer, insulation, chemical, brewery, warehousing, snack foods, turkey processing, correctional centers, electronics, plastics, and electric utilities, just to name a few.
+In Virginia, there are thousands of employees working at Virginia STAR sites.
+Nearly 1 million workers in the United States report for work at one of the over 2,100 VPP STAR sites in the country.
+The Virginia STAR program has an elite membership with 37 active sites throughout the state and include many different industries such as manufacturers of pollution control, insulation, chemicals, electronics, and plastics.
+Additionally there is a brewery, warehousing facilities, industrial launderers, turkey processing operations, correctional centers, commercial airlines, and electric utilities, just to name a few.

-This is not just a program for big companies.
-Virginia STAR has sites that range from less than 20 employees to some that have over 1000 employees.
+This is not just a program for large employer worksites.
+Virginia STAR has sites that range from less than 20 employees to ones may that have over 1800 employees.
 Virginia STAR can be for anyone.

 What are the types of participation?
 There are two types of participation: